Quyen B. Nguyen, Ph.D. (she/her)

 Symptoms of Post-Traumatic Stress

-Post-traumatic symptoms can vary widely and may include:
+Post-traumatic symptoms vary and might include:

-• Re-experiencing the trauma: Flashbacks, nightmares, or intrusive, unwanted memories.
+Re-experiencing the trauma: Flashbacks, nightmares, or unwanted intrusive memories.

-• Emotional distress: Anxiety, sadness, irritability, or emotional numbness.
+Emotional distress: Anxiety, sadness, irritability, or emotional numbness.

-• Physical symptoms: Chronic pain, fatigue, or unexplained health issues.
+Physical symptoms: Chronic pain, fatigue, or unexplained health issues.

 Trauma and Dissociation

-• Emotional numbness: Feeling emotionally flat or detached from life’s experiences.
+Emotional numbness: Feeling emotionally flat or detached from life’s experiences.

 Preparing for Trauma Treatment

-• Create and access a sense of inner calm.
+Accessing a sense of inner calm

 Trauma Treatment Approaches